ecell/ECell_Dive/DocFX/articles/Dev/about_UI.md

 - `Drop Down Scroll List` is an vertical UI with a scroll bar in which `Drop Down Field` can be instantiated.
 It uses [OptimizedVertScrollList](xref:ECellDive.UI.OptimizedVertScrollList) to be able to display a lot of elements while limiting performance hit (**but needs further improvements**).
 - `Group Field` is specialized to display groups in a list.
 It is a composition of a `Close Button` (to destroy the group), a toggle (to show/hide the group), a color button (triggers opening the `Picker 2.0 VR Holder` to chose the color of the group)
 - `Groups Scroll List` is an vertical UI with a scroll bar in which `Group Field` can be instantiated.
 It uses [OptimizedVertScrollList](xref:ECellDive.UI.OptimizedVertScrollList) to be able to display a lot of elements while limiting performance hit (**but needs further improvements**).
+- `Labelled Button` is the composition of a text mesh on the left side with a button on the right.
+The text mesh introduces the function of the button.
+It is used to introduced the selection of Kosmogora server in the Tag menus of HTTP Modules.
 - `Menu Button` is a basic button.
 Just added a [UIHover](xref:ECellDive.UI.UIHover)
 - `Named Input Field` & `Named Input Field 2` are a composition of a text mesh on the left and an input field on the right.
 The main difference is the appearance: they have different default values of `Pixel Per Unit Multiplier` in the `Image` components.
 - `Position Handle` is the prefab to the white horizontal bar handle that is present on almost every other 2D UI to allow user to move the 2D UI they are part of.